Forest Hill High School: Controversy

-On October 5, 2018, the school's band performed at halftime in a game against Brookhaven High School, where 2 police officers were shot and killed earlier that week.
-The band's performance was based on the film John Q., that simulated police being shot by band members dressed as doctors and nurses.
-This has resulted in general outrage as the governor himself, Phil Bryant, condemned this act.
+On October 5, 2018, the school's band performed at halftime during a game against Brookhaven High School, where two police officers had been shot and killed earlier that week.
+The band's performance was based on the film John Q., and it simulated police being shot by band members dressed as doctors and nurses.
+This resulted in general outrage, and the governor, Phil Bryant, condemned the act.

+Forest Hill High School also came into controversy in 2020 for having a logo and mascot associated with the Confederate States of America.
+During a campaign to change and remove Confederate associations, Forest Hill parted ways with the Rebel mascot and the Confederate flag logo, although the school retained its colors of red, navy, and white.
+At the same time, Jackson's Robert E. Lee Elementary was renamed after Drs.
+Aaron and Ollye Shirley.
+Dr. Ollye Shirley, who was president of the Jackson Public School Board of Trustees, received death threats for lobbying for the changes at Forest Hill High School.